deshev-tds/smallpie/README.md

 - smallpie does not control or guarantee the behavior, accuracy, or reliability of external AI outputs.

 ### 4. Accuracy and Limitations of AI Analysis
-AI-generated content may include inaccuracies such as:
+AI-generated content may and will include many inaccuracies.
+Some examples of such are:
 - Misidentification of speakers
 - Incorrect diarization
 - Misinterpretation of statements